 If you’re one of those people boxing up your entire life and heading someplace new, you might be feeling overwhelmed at the thought of juggling all the moving pieces (pun intended) of relocating.

-To make the process easier, The Extra Mile is compiling all our best moving tips and tricks from handling complex moves to settling into a new apartment.
-If you’re confused about timelines, tipping, or transporting your household and family, this list will help you get organized and get moving.
+To make the process easier, we’re compiling all our best moving tips and tricks.
+From handling complex moves to settling into a new apartment, we’re here to help point you in the right direction.
+If you’re confused about timelines, tipping or transporting your household and family, this list will help you get organized and get moving.

 Moving Tips and Tricks